-AMB Dance Theatre provides non-competitive dance education in Newark NJ, promoting dance technique, self-esteem, personal growth, and cooperative spirit.
+AMB Dance Theatre provides non-competitive dance education in Belleville NJ, promoting dance technique, self-esteem, personal growth, and cooperative spirit.

-Parents, guardians, and students can expect that all faculty and staff will respect the well being of each student, treat her/him fairly, and encourage their growth and self-esteem as unique individuals as stated in Factory Street’s mission statement.
+Parents, guardians, and students can expect that all faculty and staff will respect the well being of each student, treat her/him fairly, and encourage their growth and self-esteem as unique individuals.
 Should any concern or issue arise, please do not hesitate to speak directly with faculty or the Artistic Director.

 EXPECTATIONS AND ETIQUETTE FOR AMB DANCERS (students and parents, please read!)

 Just as teachers are expected to respect students, students are expected to respect each other, staff at AMB, and the building and studio.

 When using the bathroom area, students are expected to clean up after themselves, including throwing away trash, washing hands, and packing up belongings.

 As our studio is shared space, we ask that all students be aware that people of all ages are often present.

 We ask that older students (and parents) be aware that they are setting the example for younger students, and reflect wise choices in their language and behavior.